jrfnl/clearPHP/rules/avoid-magic-number.md

 ```

-The following pattern is considered legit:
+The following patterns are considered legit:

 ```php
 <?php